ardesai/sanjeevani/README.md

 These are list of words that you would like to omit in the word count exercise.
  You will have to create one text file per story type with the list of exclusion words for that story.
  Make sure you have set of words per line and name the file with the initials of the story type with `.txt` extension.
+ Also, you can have more than one word for an exclusion word e.g. friday night can be one exclusion word and in that case have the full word in a single line.
  Hence, the path should look like:
 ```
 from/prompt/<story initials>.txt